Marijn-Snoeren/portfolio-website/README.md

 ---

 ### Commit: `description`
-- **Description**: Added descriptions to various sections of the project for better context and clarity.
+- **Description**: Improved the project description and added a linkt element + scroll indicator.
 - **Reason**: To improve the readability and usability of the website.

 ---